forcedotcom/cli/releasenotes/sfdx/README.md

     Thank you, [Mounib](https://github.com/aemounib), for writing the code for this new feature!
 We love contributions from the community, and look forward to many more.
 (GitHub issue [#1465](https://github.com/forcedotcom/cli/issues/1465), plugin-auth PR [#537](https://github.com/salesforcecli/plugin-auth/pull/537))

 * FIX: The `force:source:deploy:report` command no longer returns the error `ERROR running force:source:deploy:report: Metadata API request failed: The org cannot be found`.
-(GitHub issue [#1713[(https://github.com/forcedotcom/cli/issues/1713), sfdx-core PR [#712](https://github.com/forcedotcom/sfdx-core/pull/712))
+(GitHub issue [#1713](https://github.com/forcedotcom/cli/issues/1713), sfdx-core PR [#712](https://github.com/forcedotcom/sfdx-core/pull/712))

+* FIX: The `--retrievetargetdir` flag of the `force:source:retrieve` command is working as expected when retrieving custom labels and when components listed in the manifest don't exist in the org.
+(GitHub issues [#1827](https://github.com/forcedotcom/cli/issues/1827) and [#1823](https://github.com/forcedotcom/cli/issues/1823), plugin-source PR [#659](https://github.com/salesforcecli/plugin-source/pull/659))

 ## 7.179.0 (Dec 1, 2022) [stable]